aless80/tantrix/README.md

 dialogs: colors for solitaire
 	confirm dialog when quit
-	alert when quitting wroom. self problem in clientListener quit server more gracefully if channel is already taken Quit game goes back to room
+	alert when quitting wroom. self problem in clientListener Quit game goes back to room
 Test shift with two players: once I shifted one of them before confirming.
 I saw error: "move: You cannot move the tile as it is to this hexagon"
 Check if score works